 Meal prep idea.
-If making ahead works for you, then this is a tasty and convenient way to start the day.
+If making your breakfast or snack ahead of time works for you, then this is a tasty and convenient way to start the day.

 So easy to make.
-Just combine ingredients and give them a stir!
+Just combine ingredients in a mason jar or bowl and give them a stir!

-Some notes on a couple of the ingredients (all are in the recipe card below):
+Some notes on a couple of the ingredients:

-- Oats - use gluten free if required.
+- Oats - use old fashioned rolled oats rather than quick-cook powder oats, and gluten free if required.